dakshitagrawal97/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Hi, I am Dakshit, a senior B. Tech. student in the Department of Computer Science and Engineering at the Indian Institute of Technology Roorkee.
+Hi, I am Dakshit, a senior B. Tech. student in the Department of Computer Science and Engineering at the Indian Institute of Technology (IIT) Roorkee.
+I will be graduating in 2020.

-I am looking for PhD positions.
 I am broadly interested in deep learning, with applications at the intersection of computer vision, reinforcement learning and natural language processing.